yide1235/Cool-Small-Computer-Vision-Projects/README.md

 # Cool-Small-Vision-Graphics-Projects
-A collection of small computer vision projects, they are all kinds of assignments and projects in my master's for learning purposes.
+A collection of vision,graphics projects, they are all kinds of assignments and projects in my master's for learning purposes.
 |  1.
 Active Contours  |  2.
 8Point+RANSAC|
 :------------------------------:|:-------------------------:
 ![](./pics/1.png)  |  ![](./pics/2.png)